Quebec Gastronomy: Terroir, Flavors, and Dining at Carrera Café

 Cheese Board & Hazelnut Latte

-The sweetness of roasted milk embraces the creaminess of aged ewe's cheese.
-A pole position duo.
+The sweetness of roasted milk blends with the cream of aged sheep cheese.
+A duo in pole position.

-The bitterness of specialty Arabica cuts through the richness of snow ham.
-The classic paddock.
+The bitterness of specialty arabica contrasts with the richness of snow ham.
+The paddock classic.

 On the Podium